 To assist students and parents in the transition process from preschool to kindergarten, parents and students will be invited to an orientation in the spring at each school.
 A written list of suggestions, proficiency levels of academic standards and curriculum, and the registration process will be distributed.
 Students and parents will be provided a tour of the school to acclimate them to the facilities.
-All students from area pre-schools and Head Start programs will be invited to visit the school for an on-site orientation during the school year and encouraged to go ahead and register.
+All students from area preschools and Head Start programs will be invited to visit the school for an on-site orientation during the current school year and encouraged to register for the upcoming year.

 Tallapoosa County had its first Pre-K program in 2014-15 serving children in the Reeltown High School district.
 The program was funded with Title I and Office of School Readiness (OSR) funds.
 The program served 18 four-year-old students.
 For the 2015-16 year Reeltown High School and Dadeville Elementary both had an OSR-funded Pre-K program serving a total of 36 four-year-olds.
 The program was supplemented with Title II and Title V funds.
-Horseshoe Bend had a pre-K program for the 2016-2017 school year, serving 18 students.
+Horseshoe Bend had a Pre-K program for the 2016-2017 school year, serving 18 students.
 Dadeville Elementary added a second Pre-K class for 2017-18 for 18 more students.
-In 2023-2024 we continue to have 5 Pre-K classrooms in Tallapoosa County.
+In 2024-2025 we continue to have 5 Pre-K classrooms in Tallapoosa County.
 All five Pre-K's are primarily funded with grant funds from the Office of School Readiness.
-The lead teachers' salaries at each school is supplemented with each school's Title I funds.
+The lead teacher's salary at RES is supplemented with the school's Title I funds.
 Title II funds are used to provide professional development and Title V funds are used to provide supplies.

 In the spring Pre-K students visit K grade classrooms to meet teachers for the next year.
-Kindergarten students visit 1st-grade classes and eat lunch with the teacher and students.
+Kindergarten students visit 1st-grade classes and complete activities with the teacher and students.